+Level 7

-Level 7 B1 Management and Information An ability to independently manage learning using a full range of resources for the areas(s) of study (for example, research articles and/or original materials appropriate to the discipline).
+B1 Management and Information

+An ability to independently manage learning using a full range of resources for the areas(s) of study (for example, research articles and/or original materials appropriate to the discipline).

-L Level 7 An ability to select, analyse and critically evaluate appropriate resources in order to undertake research tasks with minimum guidance.
+An ability to select, analyse and critically evaluate appropriate resources in order to undertake research tasks with minimum guidance.

 An ability to conduct in-depth critical analysis of research findings, opinions and experiences used to construct an argument and justify a conclusion as a result of 'weighing up' the evidence.

+B2 Communications

+B2 Communications

-B2 (Communications An ability to communicate effectively, succinctly and accurately (and with a technical proficiency in written English) when presenting and defending their view in a variety of formats.
-A An ability to engage and negotiate effectively in professional dialogue, and communicate complex ideas clearly and succinctly.
-B3 (Community building An ability to recognise and understand the role of their immediate and wider communities and the diversity that exists in these communities, and to be a champion of this diversity.
-A An ability to reflect on the complexities of relations within and between communities, and support and be proactive in leadership. l· An ability to evaluate the challenges facing community in our volatile and uncertain world.
-A An ability to manage conflict in communities and identify collaborative opportunities for development of communities.
-B4 (Creativity and problem solving An ability to critically evaluate problems and identify the patterns that lie behind them, whilst generating and applying ideas to bring about resolution. ļ An ability to recognise the complexity of the creative process and work to include others in the search for resolutions.
+11 7 Level 7 An ability to communicate effectively, succinctly, and accurately (and with a technical proficiency in written English) when presenting and defending their view in a variety of formats.
+Present, challenge and defend ideas and results effectively orally and in writing.
+An ability to engage and negotiate effectively in professional dialogue and communicate complex ideas clearly and succinctly. В3 Community building An ability to recognise and understand the role of their immediate and wider communities and the diversity that exists in these communities, and to be a champion of this diversity.
+An ability to reflect on the complexities of relations within and between communities, and support and be proactive in leadership.
+An ability to evaluate the challenges facing community in our volatile and uncertain world.
+An ability to manage conflict in communities and identify collaborative opportunities for development of communities.
+B4 Creativity and problem solving Conduct accounting, finance, and related areas-oriented case analysis, following appropriate academic research, to interpret findings and communicate results critically.
+An ability to critically evaluate problems and identify the patterns that lie behind them, whilst generating and applying ideas to bring about resolution.
+An ability to recognise the complexity of the creative process and work to include others in the search for resolutions.
 An ability to generate tangible solutions to solve problems in complex and unpredictable contexts.
-B5 Self-awareness

-Level 7 An awareness of their own character and understanding how their unique set of emotions, desires and motives influence their interactions with the world.
-An ability to evaluate own strengths and weaknesses, challenge received opinion and feedback, and take responsibility for own learning.
+B5 Self-awareness An awareness of their own character and understanding how their unique set of emotions, desires and motives influence their interactions with the world.
+1

+Level 7 An ability to evaluate own strengths and weaknesses, challenge received opinion and feedback, and take responsibility for own learning.
 An ability to seek feedback from associates and deal with this information objectively and professionally.
 An ability to take positive steps to overcome confidence and resilience deficits and maintain a positive outlook.
 By being in touch with their own journey of growth and self-development, an ability to be a strength and support to others on that journey.
 An ability to act autonomously in planning and implementing tasks at a professional or equivalent level.